If you’ve ever seen a photograph of Kotor, Montenegro then chances are it’s been taken from THAT viewpoint, overlooking

 Most people estimate the walk to be around 45 minutes long.
-If you’re a speedy gonzalez then you can do it in 30, but my friends and I usually took about an hour because we would stop to rest, take pictures, and explore.
-It also took us longer because we went in the middle of the afternoon in the height of summer and I was carrying 4L of liquid in my bag (water and beer!).
+If you’re a Speedy Gonzales then you can do it in 30, but my friends and I usually took about an hour because we would stop to rest, take pictures, and explore.
+It also took us longer because we went in the middle of the afternoon in the height of summer and I was carrying 4L of liquid in my bag.

 If you walk back down via the stairs, it will only take you around 15 minutes to reach the bottom.